kundajelab/atac_dnase_pipelines/bds/tf_chipseq/README.md

 ### Parameters from configuration file

 ```
 	PREFIX         		: Prefix for all outputs.
 	OUTPUT_DIR     		: Output directory. (default: out)
 	TMP_DIR        		: Temporary directory for intermediate files. (default: tmp).

 	WALLTIME       		: Default walltime in seconds for all cluster jobs (default: 36000).
 	NTHREADS       		: Default number of threads for all cluster jobs (default: 1).
 	MEMORY         		: Default max. memory in MB for all cluster jobs (default: 4000).

 	MODULE          	: Modules separated by ; (example: "bowtie/2.2.4; bwa/0.7.7; picard-tools/1.92").
 	SHELLCMD        	: Shell cmds separated by ;.
 Env. vars should be written as ${VAR} not as $VAR (example: "export PATH=${PATH}:/usr/test; VAR=test")
+        ADDPATH                 : Paths to be added to env. var.
+PATH separated by ; or :. (a quicker way to add PATH)

 	QC_ONLY                 : Set it true to test-run and stop before peak calling, false: keep going through IDR (default: false).
 	NUM_REP                 : # of replicates, set it only for qc = true. (default: 1).